jbingel/rippletagger/README.md

+**This works, but is no longer maintained.
+Please see the original project for the latest updates: https://github.com/datquocnguyen/RDRPOSTagger**

 # RippleTagger

 **RippleTagger** identifies part-of-speech tags (Nouns, Verbs, and so on...).
 You give it a sentence, it gives you a list of tags back.
 Tagging is the first step in many language processing tasks.